Skip to main content

 1. Supplier issues a credit note via Peppol (e.g., for returned goods, pricing corrections, or invoice cancellations)

-2. Credit note arrives in Spendesk with the right e-invoice type
+2. Credit note arrives in Spendesk inbox with the right e-invoice type

-4. The credit note can be link to an existing invoice and reduces your payables
+4. The credit note can be linked to an existing invoice and reduces your payables

 5. Both original invoice and credit note are archived for compliance